aragon/docs/src/govern/README.md

 #### dao(name) ⇒ ``Promise<Dao>``

-Returns details about a DAO by his address.
+Returns details about a DAO by his name.

 | Param  | Type                  | Description                               |
 | ------ | --------------------- | ----------------------------------------- |